lue-bird/elm-typed-value/README.md

     Creating & updating `NaturalNumber`s will only be possible inside that module.

-  - `Tagged`, if you want to write
+  - `Tagged`, if you just want to attach a label to make 2 values different

     ```elm
+    type Cat =
         -- constructor can be used anywhere
-    type Cat =
         Cat { name : String, mood : Mood }
     ```